-The Classical Singers will be collaborating with a number of highly accomplished soloist musicians including acclaimed pianist Mary Wu and renowned baritone Caleb Woo on a journey of songs and piano music inspired by the songs, with a programme of music by Mozart, Schubert and Liszt, revealing fascinating connections.
+The Classical Singers is collaborating with a number of highly accomplished soloist musicians including acclaimed pianist Mary Wu and renowned baritone Caleb Woo on a journey of songs and piano music inspired by the songs, with a programme of music by Mozart, Schubert and Liszt, revealing fascinating connections.

 The programme starts with two favourite Schubert songs, Auf dem Wasser zu Singen (sometimes known as “boating song”) and Gute Nacht (“good night”), interspersed by Liszt’s transcription of Auf dem Wasser zu Singen.
 We then continue with a pairing of Mozart’s Ave Verum with a Liszt piano piece inspired by it, entitled “At the Sistine Chapel”, a piece that was dear to Liszt’s heart.
 This will be followed by a pairing of Liszt ‘s choral work with his own piano transcription, one of Liszt’s settings of the Ave Maria, and the final pairing is Schubert’s Der Wanderer (D.489), a rather dramatic Schubert song, paired with Schubert’s own piano piece, Fantasie in C major (sometimes known as the “Wanderer” fantasy), a brilliantly virtuosic piece that Schubert said “the devil may play it” and quotes the Wanderer song (in C sharp minor) in its second movement.